 This will prompt you to select a workspace - choose your workspace and hit Enter.

-The result of the above command is that it stored several environment variables in your default profile.
+The result of the above command is several environment variables stored in your default profile.
 You can view those using

 prefect config view: